This is where you’ll find answers to my most frequently asked questions. I suggest you check for your question here first, before sending me an email.

 - Attention to detail is everything

-- Do things once, properly.
+- Do things once, properly

-- I LOVE hifi and electronics and have done for four decades!
+- I LOVE hifi and electronics

-- Work with passion and offer something unique
+- Work with passion

+In a nutshell, I repair and service a vast range of amplifiers, turntables, CD players and tuners.
+I also perform major overhaul and restoration work.
 Check out my Services page for more information on how Liquid Audio provides TLC for hi-fi equipment.

-Most classic and vintage hi-fi stereo gear, and most brands, from around 1970 onwards.
+Liquid Audio is very happy to look at most classic and vintage hi-fi stereo gear, and most brands, from around 1970 onwards.

 I specialize in amplifiers and turntables, but do lots of work on vintage tuners, radios and CD players.
 I have perhaps the only proper setup in WA for aligning FM stereo tuners.

-In terms of brands, I am not affiliated with any manufacturer, so I’m completely independent and able to choose to do just the type of work I want to.
+I am not affiliated with any manufacturer, so I’m completely independent and able to choose to do just the type of work I want to.
 Liquid Audio looks after all major brands of hi-fi gear.